TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 	- revisit mediatr package
 - !important prototyping tools

+# current issues to come back to
+- static nojs redirects on blazor pages due to different route may need tweaking
+- it seems going from a route not found to a working blazor route doesnt rever the layout

 # Recommendations from project
 - Controllers should use same service as blazor components so posts using same logic